List of Glass Blowing Classes in Louisiana 2022 [Updated]

 Louisiana’s many classes engage students in traditional glass blowing, lampworking, and nontraditional glass sculpting in hour-long workshops, multiple day workshops, and everything in-between.

-Below are 6 of the best glass blowing studios that are offering classes in 2021 and beyond.
+Below are 6 of the best glass blowing studios that are offering classes this year and beyond.
 Whether you want to learn one-on-one with a seasoned professional or with a group of your best friends, there is a class for everyone!

 - Type: general glass art, glass blowing